hibbitts-design/blog-hibbitts-design-org/pages/01.posts/2019-05-10-a-few-thoughts-about-multi-section-pages/item.md

 ---
 title: "A Few Thoughts About...
-Multi-section Pages"
+Multi-section Pages in the Grav Open Course Hub and Open Publishing Space"
 date: 05/06/2019
 published: true
 continue_link: true